cvp-bias-detection-healthcare/cvp-bias-detection-healthcare.github.io/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Clinical Setting Usage
-To use our tool to evaluate and improve an ML model* used in the prediction of an adverse event or diagnosis of a disease or condition, one should:
+To use our tool to evaluate and improve an ML model used in the prediction of an adverse event or diagnosis of a disease or condition, one should:
-* This challenge and our tool assume you already have a trained LightGBM model from which you have used to generate predictions for the test set.
-If the model is not LightGBM, steps 1-5 below are still functional
+*Note: This challenge and our tool assume you already have a trained LightGBM model from which you have used to generate predictions for the test set.
+If the model is not LightGBM, steps 1-5 below are still functional*
 1. Save the predicted test set as CSV.
 2. Run the measurement program which will produce a report showing how the model performed across and within the protected features.